sturoscy-personal/esgf-roadmap/core_architecture/user-stories.md

 Ashley is a Data Manager at a national supercomputing center.
 He is responsible for moderating data replication requests that are received on the ESGF Replicator Webapp.
 Ashley logs into the webapp to make a decision whether to approve or decline each request based on if the request came from someone who is a registered user at the center, the request size (bytes and #files) is within policy, (other TBC).
-Optionally, he could contact the user for clarification (out of the webapp) using contact details displayed in the webapp.
+Optionally, he could contact the user for clarification (outside of the webapp) using contact details displayed in the webapp.
 The ESGF Replicator Webapp will send a message to the user submitting the request notifying them of the outcome.
-For approvals, the ESGF webapp will connect to the ESGF Replicator Service API and add the requested replication policy.
+For approvals, the ESGF webapp will connect to the ESGF
+Replicator Service API and add the requested replication policy.

 ## Registering an ESGF Data Node